Conformal Bjorken flow in the general frame and its attractor: Similarities and discrepancies with the M\"uller-Israel-Stewart formalism: Introduction

-In practice, one would solve the RH equations to obtain the evolution of hydrodynamical variables in terms of spacetime coordinates.
-Unsurprisingly solving RH equations for explaining experimental data demands numerical methods.
-However, there are a few simple setups that give rise to an analytical solution~\cite{Bjorken-flow,Gubser:2010ze,CGHK-cyl-flow}.
-The simplest setup in the QGP context is Bjorken flow in which every quantity is a function of a single variable, i.e. the proper time.
-The original Bjorken flow for the perfect fluid can be generalized to the first-order in the Landau frame.
+In practice, one would solve the RH equations to obtain the evolution of hydrodynamic variables in terms of spacetime coordinates.
+Unsurprisingly, solving RH equations for the purpose of explaining experimental data demands numerical methods.
+However, there are a few simple setups that give rise to an analytical solution~\cite{Bjorken-flow, Gubser:2010ze, CGHK-cyl-flow}.
+The simplest setup in a QGP context is the Bjorken flow, in which every quantity is a function of a single variable i.e., the proper time.
+The perfect Bjorken solution can be generalized to the first-order in the Landau-Lifshitz frame.
 Such a generalization gives rise to a first-order linear equation that has an exact solution~\cite{Baier:2006um}.
-However, the generalization of Bjorken flow to the MIS framework at first-order leads to a non-linear second-order differential equation~\cite{E2-Heller:2013fn,E3-Heller}.
-The non-linearity of the MIS equation of motion has crucial implications.
-Unlike linear differential equations, the non-linear equations with different initial conditions may decay to a common attractor, and therefore lose the initial information~\cite{E2-Heller:2013fn,E3-Heller,E4-Heller:2016rtz,E5-Denicol:2017lxn,E6-Basar,E7-Aniceto:2015mto,E8-Heinz:2019dbd}.
-Another crucial point is the late-time expansion solution is a divergent but asymptotic series.
-In the present paper, we show that the same trend is obtained using the GF approach.
+However, the generalization of the Bjorken flow to the MIS framework leads to a nonlinear second-order differential equation~\cite{E2-Heller:2013fn, E3-Heller}.
+The nonlinearity of the MIS equation of motion has crucial implications.
+Unlike linear differential equations, the nonlinear equations with different initial conditions may decay to a common attractor, and therefore lose the initial information from the regulating sector~\cite{E2-Heller:2013fn, E3-Heller, E4-Heller:2016rtz, E5-Denicol:2017lxn, E6-Basar, E7-Aniceto:2015mto, E8-Heinz:2019dbd}.
+Another crucial point is that the late-time expansion solution is a divergent but asymptotic series.
+The attractor is commonly found by rewriting the equations of motions in terms of a dimensionless function of a dimensionless time.
+Besides computational simplicity, this function has a straightforward relationship with the anisotropy between the longitudinal and transverse pressures.
+The pressure anisotropy has a physical significance and provides an unambiguous measure for hydrodynamization (see Ref.~\cite{Florkowski:2017olj} and references wherein).
+Unsurprisingly the earlier studies of the GF approach investigated Bjorken flow~\cite{Bemfica:2017wps,Das-Massless}.
+To the best of our knowledge, Ref.~\cite{Bemfica:2017wps} is the first work to suggest that a stable and causal first-order hydrodynamics may exist.
+The authors presented the equations of motion in the Bjorken and Gubser cases as two applications and borrowed the methods from MIS/BRSSS studies to find a numerical attractor.
+On the other hand, the authors of Ref.~\cite{Das-Massless} assumed a special form for the transport parameters, that breaks the conformal invariance, and constant relaxation time on the MIS side, which may violate the SC criteria, to find an equivalence between the two approaches.
+Both references report that matching between the two frameworks in a \textit{strictly conformal theory} is impossible.
+The aforementioned works leave significant issues unsettled.
+First, Ref.~\cite{Bemfica:2017wps} does not explain why the method that worked in the MIS formalism should also work in the GF approach.
+In particular, what is the physical significance of the emergence of attractors in the GF approach?
+Is it still related to the pressure anisotropy?
+Second, what is the significance of the slight differences between the equations of motion in the two formalisms?
+Can we match the late-time expansion in the GF approach to a microscopic theory?
+Third, is there any relationship between the attractors' behavior and SC conditions of the GF approach?
+In the current work, we address these questions by a detailed analysis of the equations and find some subtle results.